bitcoin-dev-project/sim-ln/README.md

 Run `sim-cli -h` for details on `--data-dir` and `--sim-file` options that allow specifying custom simulation file locations.

+Interested in contributing to the project?
+See [CONTRIBUTING](CONTRIBUTING.md) for more details.

 ### Simulation File Setup
 The simulator requires access details for a set of `nodes` that you have permission to execute commands on.
 Note that the current version